danrog303/testportal-gpt/README.md

 - Configuring additional context for OpenAI API.

 ## 🔨 How to build?
-TestportalGPT is a Plasmo website plugin, which means it can be built using the Plasmo CLI.
+TestPortal GPT is a Plasmo website plugin, which means it can be built using the Plasmo CLI.
 To build the plugin, you need to have Node.js and pnpm installed on your machine.
 Currently only the Chrome browser is supported, Firefox support is coming soon.
 ```bash
 $ pnpm install